Crossovo/OpenMilkfoam/README.md

 | out Milk warm  | on (?? sec)  | on  | ???  | 50°C | 2 |
 | out Milk foam  | on (?? sec)  | on  | ???  | 50°C | 3 |

 There is no direct temperature measurement of the heating or the milk.
 I assume that everything is controlled via timer (the mains frequency is measured at the uC).

 ## Tasks for the next steps
 - how much time need a cold milk (7°C) from the cooler to heat up to different temperatures in the bootle with max laods
-- a programm draft sketch in arduino
+- a programm draft sketch in arduino to implement the "core system" for the one button device